Johnny-Foreigner/predicting_purchases/README.md

 In the last decade, e-commerce has fundamentally changed how we live our lives through how we shop.
 Companies such as Sears have gone bankrupt over the years, making the transition from brick and mortar to an online e-commerce marketplace, however other companies such as Chewy, have been able to exploit e-commerce to become a market leader in their category.

 A study by emarketer.com found that the pandemic has had beneficial effects on US e-commerce.
 Sales will reach $794.50 billion this year, up 32.4% year-over-year.
-That’s a much higher growth rate than the 18.0% predicted in their Q2 forecast, as consumers continue to avoid stores and opt for online shopping amid the pandemic.
+That’s a much higher growth rate than the 18.0% predicted in the Q2 forecast, as consumers continue to avoid stores and opt for online shopping amid the pandemic.
 By the end of the year e-commerce sales will reach 14.4% of all US retail spending for the year and 19.2% by 2024.
 If you further dig into the data and exclude gas and auto sales (categories sold almost exclusively offline), ecommerce penetration jumps to 20.6%.<sup>1</sup>

 With e-commerce growing at such an unprecedented rate, many companies are to capitalise on this change in consumer behaviour.
 It comes as no surprise to many that purchasing items online is a different process from buying an item in a store.
 While in a store an employee can help guide a customer to items they are both looking for and items they may want to consider purchasing, many e-commerce marketplaces dont have the same leverage; it's much easier to close out of a "You should buy" popup, rather than to ignore the advice of an instore expert.